drsilasaslan/app-faktenchecker/README.md

 - For longer texts, select the most crucial parts for fact-checking.
 - Monitor your usage through your Perplexity account to understand your personal usage patterns.

+## Troubleshooting

+If you encounter issues with the extension, try these solutions:

+1. **API Key Issues**:
+   - Ensure your Perplexity API key is entered correctly
+   - Use the "Test Key" button to verify your API key is valid
+   - Check that your Perplexity Pro subscription is active

+2. **No Response or Errors**:
+   - Check if you've exceeded your monthly API credits
+   - Try refreshing the page and attempting the fact check again
+   - Look for error messages in the fact check popup

+3. **Unexpected Results**:
+   - The quality of fact checking depends on the clarity of the selected text
+   - Very long selections may be truncated
+   - Some highly specialized or very recent topics may have limited sources

+If problems persist, please open an issue on GitHub with details about the error.

 ## Development

 This extension is built using JavaScript, HTML, and CSS.
-It uses the the Perplexity API for fact-checking.
+It uses the Perplexity API for fact-checking.

 To set up the development environment: